sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ## Lab 5: Hybrid Querying
 Duration: 5 Minutes

 In this lab, we will test the join between hybrid and standard tables.
-We will use TRUCK_STANDARD standard table we created in previous lab and we will use it to join with hybrid table ORDER_HEADER.
+We will use the TRUCK_STANDARD table created in the previous lab and join it with the hybrid table ORDER_HEADER.

 ### Step 5.1 Explore Data